Motorcycle Accident Compensation Claims

 You probably have a lot of questions and it may be that you have never dealt with a lawyer before, let alone tried to claim compensation.
 To demystify the process and help put you at east, we offer a no-obligation initial consultation to move forward with a claim afterwards.

-This is your chance to explain your situation and ask any questions you have, and our friendly team will be happy to talk you through the whole claims process, including covering issues such as how you can fund your claim with a no win, no fee deal.
+This is your chance to explain your situation and ask any questions you have.
+Our friendly team will be happy to talk you through the whole claims process, including covering issues such as how you can fund your claim with a no win, no fee deal.

 No win, no fee motorbike accident claims